zama-ai/tfhe-rs/tfhe/docs/getting_started/quick_start.md

 }
 ```

-The default configuration for x86 Unix machines:
+The default configuration for x86 Unix machines is as follows:

 ```toml
 tfhe = { version = "0.6.1", features = ["integer", "x86_64-unix"]}
 ```

-Configuration options for different platforms can be found [here](installation.md).
-Other rust and homomorphic types features can be found [here](../guides/rust\_configuration.md).
+Refer to the [installation documentation](installation.md) for configuration options of different platforms.Learn more about homomorphic types features in the [configuration documentation.](../guides/rust\_configuration.md)

-### Imports
+## Step1: Importing

-`tfhe` uses `traits` to have a consistent API for creating FHE types and enable users to write generic functions.
-To be able to use associated functions and methods of a trait, the trait has to be in scope.
+**TFHE-rs** uses `traits` to implement consistent APIs and generic functions.
+To use `traits`, they must be in scope.

-To make it easier, the `prelude` 'pattern' is used.
-All of the important `tfhe` traits are in a `prelude` module that you can **glob import**.
-With this, there is no need to remember or know the traits that you want to import.
+The `prelude` pattern provides a convenient way to globally import all important **TFHE-rs** traits at once.
+This approach saves time and avoids confusion.

 ```rust
 use tfhe::prelude::*;